Lee is a Social Anthropology graduate with a master’s degree in Management who has a penchant for the written word.

 I was born at the crossroads and I am whole.

 The first lines hold the essence of the entire poem.
-“I am a child of the Americas…A child of many Diaspora, born into this continent at a crossroad…” The author is a descendant of an immigrant or an immigrant herself but that is what she sees as her unique trait and the identifying nature of her being an American.
-This premise is evident for most Americans.
-Besides the Native American Indians, every American are migrants.
-It is through these migrants that the United States of America is a country that it is today.
-It was through the efforts of these migrants from which the founding fathers of the country came from.
-Ergo, America became a melting pot of cultures and diversity of people.
+"I am a child of the Americas…A child of many diasporas, born into this continent at a crossroad…" The author is a descendant of an immigrant or an immigrant herself, but that is what she sees as her unique trait and the identifying nature of her being an American.
+This premise is evident to most Americans.
+Besides the Native American Indians, every American is a migrant.
+It is through these migrants that the United States of America is the country that it is today.
+America became a melting pot of cultures and diversity of people.
 This diversity is highlighted throughout the poem.
 And these diversities are the quintessence characteristic of every American.

 Spanish is my flesh...
-In recognition of the Spanish influence and in credit of the land that used to be part of America from which people of Spanish and American descent have intermingled and shared their culture.
+In recognition of the Spanish influence and credit of the land that used to be part of America, people of Spanish and American descent have intermingled and shared their culture.
 Spanish influences such as religion, tradition, and food are treasured by Latin Americans who are very proud of their heritage.
 They are Americans.

-“I was born at the crossroads and I am whole….”
-Again, Morales emphasized through at a crossroads the fact that there is no “standard” or “typical” American because Americans came from a melting pot of culture.
-These various cultural heritage, tradition, and influences are combined together to form the American culture.
-A culture made from a melting pot of combined social inspirations that became integral to each American.
+"I was born at the crossroads, and I am whole…."
+Again, Morales emphasized, though, at a crossroads, there is no "standard" or "typical" American because Americans came from a melting pot of culture.
+This diverse cultural heritage, traditions, and influences are combined to form the American culture, a culture made from a melting pot of combined social inspirations that became integral to each American.

-There is no “supreme” or “pure” American because even by tracing down American history, such a person does not exist.
-Every American was born at a crossroad and this is what makes everyone whole.
-This influence makes the individual truly American, truly a unique culture on its own--in a way that his personality and realization is through a background of a culture made through turbulent past, an effort of integration, and preservation of culture.
+There is no "supreme" or "pure" American because even by tracing down American history, such a person does not exist.
+Every American was born at a crossroads, and this is what makes everyone whole.
+This influence makes the individual genuinely American, indeed a unique culture on its own--in a way that his personality and realization is through a background of a culture made through turbulent past, an effort of integration, and preservation of culture.
 It is through the knowledge of this diversity that Americans are Americans.

 hannah on February 28, 2019: